Will-McBurney/cs4730-sp24-uva.github.io/monogame.md

 ---
 layout: default
-title: MonoGame / Tools
+title: MonoGame
-nav_order: 5
+nav_order: 6
 ---

-**Spring 2024** - We will be using Unity, not Monogame

 # MonoGame and Other Tools
 {: .no_toc }

+**Spring 2024** - We will be using Unity, not Monogame.
+This page is left up for posterity.

 ## Table of Contents
 {: .no_toc .text-delta }